EvanGCowan/configure-ad/README.md

 <img width="1461" alt="Screenshot 2023-08-21 at 3 45 04 PM" src="https://github.com/EvanGCowan/configure-ad/assets/142631599/1bb4fb19-0f87-4314-8f6e-d652e0d19f35">
 </p>
 <p>
 Here, I setup a new forest as mydomain.com on the domain controller.
-We then log out and log back on as mydomain.com\labuser so we can add/change some settings in Active Directory.
+I then log out and log back on as mydomain.com\labuser so we can add/change some settings in Active Directory.
 </p>
 <br />